Palkovsky/me/content/posts/2025/regex-in-ebpf/index.md

 We also need to implement the symbols required by the [global allocator](#kernel-allocator).
 I'm using the standard slab allocator (`kmalloc`/`kfree`).
 This approach delegates memory allocation to the kernel module, keeping the library agnostic to the specific allocator being used.
+`GPF_ATOMIC` flag is used, to avoid sleeping in the eBPF probe context.

 ```c {hl_lines=[9,11,12]}
 #include <linux/init.h>